muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

 Stanwell is building a plant in AU, using 17,000 m² of mirrors.
-AU, the Middle East, Chile are great places for this tech.
+Spain, AU, the Middle East, Chile are great places for this tech.

 ---